laboon/ebook/text/98_glossary_of_terms.md

 __Tell, Don't Ask__: Another term for the __Law of Demeter__.

-__Tautological Test Case__: A test case which was written so that it will always pass, for example `boolean foo = true; assertTrue(foo);`.
+__Tautological test case__: A test case which was written so that it will always pass, for example `boolean foo = true; assertTrue(foo);`.
 This is usually done inadvertently.

-__Traceability Matrix__: A two-dimensional matrix displaying test cases and requirements and indicating which test cases test which requirements.
+__Traceability matrix__: A two-dimensional matrix displaying test cases and requirements and indicating which test cases test which requirements.

-__Performance Testing__: Testing that a system meets the __performance indicators__ designated for it.
+__Performance testing__: Testing that a system meets the __performance indicators__ designated for it.

 __Performant__: A program which provides a high level of performance, which is usually measured by it meeting or exceeding its __KPIs__.

-__Efficiency-Based Performance__: Performance on metrics related to the efficiency of use of the computational resources available to the system.
+__Efficiency-based performance__: Performance on metrics related to the efficiency of use of the computational resources available to the system.

-__Service-Based Performance__: Performance on metrics related to how the user will interact with the system.
+__Service-based performance__: Performance on metrics related to how the user will interact with the system.

-__Performance Indicator__: A quantitative measure that indicates the level of performance of the system.
+__Performance indicator__: A quantitative measure that indicates the level of performance of the system.
 For example, response time or memory usage.

 __Quantitative__: Able to be expressed numerically, such as "the system shall respond within 500 milliseconds".
 Contrast with __qualititative__.